 A distress protocol was used to ensure appropriate safeguarding was in place should any issues of concern for participants or their colleagues be raised.
 No such issues were raised.

-Each interview lasted between 30 minutes and one hour and 30 minutes.
+Each interview lasted between 30 min and 1 hour and 30 min.

 Demographic data

 Self-report information on the following demographic variables was obtained: age, gender, ethnicity, years of experience as a consultant in PCC.

 Thematic data analysis